kodebae/The-Manga-Shelf/README.md

-# 🐥 Manga Shelf Frontend
+# 📚 The Manga Shelf Frontend
 An online manga library app.
 ## React / TypeScript FE of project